Elderjs/plugins/packages/images/README.md

 - `maxWidth` The largest responsive image to be included.
 - `class` a class added to the `<picture>`
 - `alt` alt tag added to the `<img>`.
+- `ignoreCssString` option to make the image ignore the default `cssString` styles.

+If you need to use custom styles for a specific image instance but don't want to disable the default styles (`cssString`), you can set the `ignoreCssString` option to `true`.
+It will change the wrapper class `.ejs` to be  `.custom-ejs` so that the default styles won't have an impact on this particular image instance.

 ### `helpers.images.largest(path, {maxWidth: 2000})`